-- 1. Update the state-of-the-art for predicting the resistance of different ship concepts emphasising developments since the 2011 ITTC Conference.
-The committee report should include sections on: - a.
+1. Update the state-of-the-art for predicting the resistance of different ship concepts emphasising developments since the 2011 ITTC Conference.
+The committee report should include sections on:

+- a.
 The potential impact of new technological developments on the ITTC, - b.
 New experimental techniques and extrapolation methods, - c.
 New benchmark data, - d.
 The practical applications of computational methods to resistance predictions and scaling, - e.
-The need for R&D for improving methods of model experiments, numerical modelling and fullscale measurements. - 2.
+The need for R&D for improving methods of model experiments, numerical modelling and full-scale measurements. - 2.
 Review ITTC Recommended Procedures relevant to resistance and - a.
-Identify any requirements for changes in the light of current practice, and, if approved by the Advisory Council, update them.

-- b.
-Identify the need for new procedures and outline the purpose and content of these. - 3.
+Identify any requirements for changes in the light of current practice, and, if approved by the Advisory Council, update them. - b.
+Identify the need for new procedures and outline the purpose and content of these. - c.
+Implement updated uncertainty analysis spreadsheet for resistance test. - 3.
 Continue the analysis of the ITTC worldwide series for identifying facility biases. - 4.
 Review definitions of surface roughness and develop a guideline for its measurement. - 5.
 Review results from tests that correlate skin friction with surface roughness. - 6.
 Review trends and new developments in experimental techniques on unsteady flows and dynamic free surface phenomena. - 7.
-Review new developments on model manufacturing devices and methods. - 8.
-Review the development and evaluate improvements in design methods and the capabilities of numerical optimization applications, such as Simulation Based Design environments, with special emphasis on design of new ship concepts, geometry manipulation and parameterization, surrogate models and variable fidelity applications.
-(The fundamental assumption that an optimal hull shape is one that minimizes the calm water resistance may no longer be appropriate given the developments in CFD that give the designer the ability to make assessment of both wave and viscous effects for added resistance in waves as well as the interaction between hull-propulsor and appendages.)
+Review new developments on model manufacturing devices and methods.

+Review the development and evaluate improvements in design methods and capabilities of numerical the optimization applications, such Simulation Based Design environments, with special emphasis on design of new ship concepts, geometry manipulation and parameterization, surrogate models and variable fidelity applications.
+(The fundamental assumption that an optimal hull shape is one that minimizes the calm water resistance may no longer be appropriate given the developments in CFD that give the designer the ability to make assessment of both wave and viscous effects for added resistance in waves as well as the interaction hull-propulsor between and appendages.)